Zarrck/3Dmisc/README.md

 A collection of miscellaneous parts I made

-Licensed under CC-BY-SA and CC-BY-NC-Sa
+Licensed under CC-BY-SA and CC-BY-NC-SA